-Many details, when brought together, create a comprehensive picture of the issues affecting this 4.6-liter engine.
+Misfiring Mustang: Details create comprehensive picture of issues affecting 4.6-liter engine

 The Beatles said it best when they sang “Gonna try with a little help from my friends,” and the following repair saga came to its best conclusion with help from professional techs on iATN.